 So he was surprised to learn their neighborhood school, Graham Road Elementary, was in “the economically poorest elementary school zone in the county, a Title I school where 83 percent [of students] qualified for federal free or reduced-price meals.”
 The majority of the student population came from a low-income apartment complex near the school.
 Most were from immigrant families, with 54 percent receiving additional English-language help.

 “The middle-class families didn’t understand and made assumptions about what was going on.”

-Part of the school’s reputation was that parent involvement was extremely low.
+The school’s reputation was “unfortunate,” and part of the school’s reputation was that parent involvement was extremely low.
 Troutman says that, while it was true that PTA meetings were sparsely attended and fundraising was weak, parents were involved in other ways: walking their kids to school, sitting down with them for the free breakfast, attending parent-teacher meetings and resource workshops, and so forth.

 Satisfied with what they had observed on their visits to the school, Troutman and his wife enrolled their daughter, becoming one of the few homeowner families in the neighborhood to do so.

 Either Troutman or his wife attended almost every PTA meeting.
 Troutman, an avid cyclist, organized bike education and safety events, securing grant money to give hundreds of helmets to students.
 He also advocated for the families in negotiations with the school board when they were considering moving the school to a different site.